 My adventure into the digital art world began in early 1984, shortly after purchasing my first computer, a Macintosh 128K.
-The Macintosh came with a copy of MacPaint with which I immediately began to experiment.
-First with illustrations and in 1985, with the addition of a Thunderscan scanner, I began editing my own photos.
+The Macintosh came with a copy of MacPaint, which I immediately began experimenting with.
+First with illustrations and in 1985, with the addition of a Thunderscan scanner, I began editing my own photos years before the term digital photography would become known.
 IMO, the computer is the most powerful creative tool yet conceived.
 Over the last quarter century I've been able to experiment with desktop publishing, music creation, audio visual production, 2D vector illustration, interactive & interface design, object oriented programming, digital photography, video editing, 3D modeling, animation, lenticular imaging, web site design, fractal generation and so much more all thanks to the empowerment of the computer.

-Currently, I use several 3D programs (including Poser) to create my virtual dioramas and 3d abstracts.
-3D illustrations and digital images uniquely can remain works-in-progress for a lifetime if you so desire.
+Currently, I use several 3D programs to create my virtual dioramas and 3d abstracts.
+Digital images uniquely can remain works-in-progress for a lifetime, if you so desire.
 Sort of like a non-hardening clay that you can go back and re-work whenever inspiration strikes again, be it months or even years later.
 The ability to save images at various steps in the creative process allows you go back and take a different path forward, usually yielding a very different result.
 What other artistic medium allows you to do that?
 A perfectionist's nirvana (or hell depending the severity of your symptoms!).